Wealthy Affiliate is not a pyramid scheme and I’m going to prove it to you.

-I recommend Wealthy Affiliate as the best affiliate marketing course for beginners because (after reviewing 100’s of them) I honestly think it’s the best platform out there in terms of the quality of the training, the helpfulness of the community and the low membership fee.
+I recommend Wealthy Affiliate as the best affiliate marketing course for beginners because (after reviewing 100’s of them) I honestly think they are the best platform out there in terms of the quality of the training, the helpfulness of the community and the low membership cost.

 Instead, I highly recommend you follow Wealthy Affiliate’s core training program called the Online Entrepreneur Certification course which will show you how to promote pretty much any product you can think of by blogging about any niche or topic you like.

-You’ll find this a lot easier to succeed in a space with lower competition based on a
+You’ll find it a lot easier to succeed in a niche with lower competition based on a

 You can create an online business on almost any topic imaginable.

 By creating a website around your personal hobby or passion, you can create useful content for your audience and promote relevant products or services that you know your readers will find helpful.

 There are so many big businesses out there with 1000’s of products you could potentially promote (for free) and earn an affiliate commission from.